 The Certificate in Partnering Practice is for participants of any training course run by The Partnering Initiative (TPI) who wish to extend their training through self-reflective learning, receive direct feedback from TPI on their partnering, and receive a standards-based certification.
-The Certification is now also open to participants of DIXON Partnering Solutions Partnering Essentials programme.

 The certificate demonstrates externally that the holder has achieved a certain level of knowledge of partnering standards and competency in cross-sector partnering.
 To gain certification, each participant will submit a reflective essay to demonstrate partnering knowledge and, most importantly, contextualization of the learning from the course within their own situation.
 The essay will be assessed by TPI and a Certificate in Partnering Practice awarded if the appropriate standard is reached.
 Participants will receive feedback and guidance from TPI to support their thinking on their partnering work.